-Name Age Position Michael Hurlston 57 President and Chief Executive Officer Ken Rizvi 49 Senior Vice President and Chief Financial Officer Lisa Bodensteiner 62 Senior Vice President, Chief Legal Officer and Secretary Vikram Gupta 55 Senior Vice President and General Manager, IoT Processors and Chief • Product Officer Satish Ganesan 49 Senior Vice President and General Manager of Intelligent Sensing Division and Chief Strategy Officer
+Name Age Position Michael Hurlston 57 President and Chief Executive Officer Ken Rizvi 49 Senior Vice President and Chief Financial Officer Lisa Bodensteiner 62 Senior Vice President, Chief Legal Officer and Secretary Vikram Gupta 55 Senior Vice President and General Manager, IoT Processors and Chief Product Officer Satish Ganesan 49 Senior Vice President and General Manager of Intelligent Sensing Division and Chief Strategy Officer

 Michael Hurlston has been the President and Chief Executive Officer of our company since August 19, 2019.
 Prior to joining our company, Mr. Hurlston served as the Chief Executive Officer and a member of the Board of Directors of Finisar Corporation ("Finisar") from January 2018 to August 2019.
 Prior to joining Finisar, he served as Senior Vice President and General Manager of the Mobile Connectivity Products/Wireless Communications and Connectivity Division and held senior leadership positions in sales, marketing, and general management at Broadcom Limited ("Broadcom") and its predecessor corporation from November 2001 through October 2017.
 Prior to joining Broadcom in 2001, Mr. Hurlston held senior marketing and engineering positions at Oren Semiconductor, Inc., Avasem, Integrated Circuit Systems, Micro Power Systems, Exar and IC Works from 1991 until 2001.
-Mr. Hurlston is a member of the board of directors and audit committee of Flex Ltd. He is also a member of the board of directors and compensation committee at Astera Labs.
-Mr. Hurlston serves on the Board of Executive Trustees of the UC Davis Foundation and on the Dean's Executive Committee for the College of Engineering and the Dean's Advisory Counsel for the Graduate School of Management at the University of California, Davis.
+Mr. Hurlston is a member of the board of directors and audit committee of Flex Ltd. He is also a member of the UC Davis Foundation and on the Dean's Executive Committee for the College of Engineering and the Dean's Advisory Counsel for the Graduate School of Management at the University of California, Davis.
 Mr. Hurlston holds Bachelor of Science and Master of Science degrees in Electrical Engineering and a Master of Business Administration degree from the University of California, Davis.